-Slits are a common characteristic in tapestry which can either be sewn up, or left as a design feature.
-If you have purposefully created slits as part of a design, as in, you like the way the gaping hole creates texture, dimension and shadow, leave your slits as they are.
-If you'd like to close those holes, I recommend sewing your slits up using my illustrated tutorial below.
+Slits are holes which appear in tapestries as a result of building shapes, and can either be sewn up, or left as a design feature.
+If you like the way the slit creates texture, dimension and shadow, feel free to leave them as they are.
+If you'd like to close them, I recommend sewing your slits up using my illustrated tutorial below.
 It's actually amazing how much more finished and complete a tapestry looks once you have sewn up all your slits!

 The tutorial below illustrates an invisible technique.
 Meaning, once it is done you can not see the sewing thread that sewed the slit; it is hidden inside the tapestry.

 What is a slit?
 A slit is the hole that is left between two woven shapes in your tapestry.
-In the image above, I have illustrated two rectangular shapes beside each other which have a large space down the middle where there is no weaving interlocking those shapes together.
-That is technically a hole in your weaving which you may want to sew up.
+In the image above, I have illustrated two rectangular shapes beside each other, one light blue and one purple, which have a large space between them where there is nothing is interlocking those shapes together.
+That is technically a hole, called a slit, in your weaving which you may want to sew up.

 1) Sewing thread (I usually use white, but any colour will do since it will not be visible).
 If you are sewing large slits in a large tapestry which will be bearing weight I recommend using upholstery thread.